Want a Wooden Rabbit Cage?

 This hutch plan includes a feed hopper between two cages, as well as a hay manger.
 It even includes details for a rabbit nest box drawer!
 How easy would that be for checking on the bunnies!

 The cage sections will have a wire floor, yet not be completely "all-wire."
-Depending on how tidy your rabbit is, you may need to do frequent cleaning in the areas where rabbit poop will pile up on the wood floor where the wire is stapled.
+Depending on how tidy your rabbit is, you may need to do frequent cleaning in the areas where rabbit droppings will pile up on the wood floor where the wire is stapled.

 One more caveat: the plans call for poultry mesh.
 I would definitely change that out in favor of 14 gauge 1"x2" inch welded wire.
 It's more expensive, but a whole lot safer against predators.